 There’s a saying: “A secret is something you tell one person at a time.”
 Most of us have a need to unburden by sharing our secret with someone whom we think we can trust with it.
-Although we swear our trusted agent to secrecy, we worry he/she might deliberately or by accident tell another.
+Although we swear our trusted agents to secrecy, we worry they might deliberately or by accident tell another.
 Sometimes, we instruct our agent not to share our secret only with select persons.

 That puts an additional burden on our designee not only to live his/her own life with all its attendant stresses, and yes, even secrets, but to remember not to share our secret and with whom not to share it.
 That’s called “dumping,” people.

 It’s not easy being the dumpee.
 The one placed in that role now has a new stressor: keeping your secret.
 It’s hard enough keeping their own, but now they have the worry of yours they might accidentally spill, potentially incurring your wrath and/or damaging the relationship.
 Sometimes, the dumpee may deliberately spill your secret for their own gain—remember Linda Tripp?
 Google her if you don’t.

 Secrets range from tiny ones to great big ones.
 The degree of weight of the secret is usually decided by the owner.
 However, it’s often not given the same level of importance by those learning it.

 The keeping and managing of secrets is a wearisome process.
 We must remember who we told and didn’t tell, why it was so important to keep the secret, what to do if others learn the secret, what we must do if we want to divulge the secret to all and get on with our lives, and on and on.

 Will we ever reach the time where the matter kept secret loses it power over us?
 How about now?
 In my memoir, I shared my secret of feeling self-conscious and inadequate in my younger years, and of having crippling stage-fright for so much of my life.
 When I had the nerve to tell the world, those bonds lost their power over me.
 Revealing our secrets can be so liberating.